mguludag/stdx-chrono-timer-prototype/README.md

 # stdx-chrono-timer-prototype

-This is simple timer prototype for C++11 and later.
+This is simple timer prototype for C++11 and later with no dependencies.

 ## Usage